raspiblitz/raspiblitz/README.md

 From the upcomming version 1.0 onwards the goal is to make it easier to keep up with the lastest RaspiBlitz updates.

-## Recover your Coins from a failing Blitz
+## Recover your Coins from a failing RaspiBlitz

 You might run into a situation where your hardware fails or the software starts to act buggy.
 So you decide to setup a fresh RaspiBlitz, like in the chapter above "Update to a new SD Card Release" - but the closing channels and cashing out is not working anymore.
 So whats about the funds you already have on your failing setup?